ayushchatur/FLIP/documentation/support_docs.md

 If these dependencies need to be updated, the following steps should be followed:

- - Update the NVFlare client dependency list here: [NVFlare Client GitHub repo](https://github.com/AnswerConsulting/flip-trust-fl-client/blob/62db30b896f647e1902cf9bc22b772b5613ae495/Dockerfile#L24)
+ - Update the NVFlare client dependency list in the `Answer Consulting/flip-trust-fl-client/Dockerfile` repository
  - Follow the standard Release Procedure Documentation

 ## OMOP Vocabulary Update